Sports nutrition for ball sports

 🍼 |

-Hydration: In the week before the competition, make sure you drink enough fluids, at least 1.5 liters per day plus 1 liter per hour of exercise.
+Hydration: In the week leading up to the competition, ensure sufficient fluid intake, at least 1.5 liters daily plus 1 liter per hour of sport.

 |

-It is important to eat the light meal before the race/training session really early.
-This ensures that it has already been digested and that there are no leftover food particles in the stomach or small intestine, so that the energy supply during exercise is not impaired.
+It is important to consume the light meal before the race/training well in advance.
+This ensures that it has already been digested and that there are no food residues left in the stomach or small intestine, so as not to impair energy supply during exertion.

 🍼 |